Social MediaUnderstanding the Dangers & Setting the Boundaries for Your Child's Social Media Use

 Brain impairment.
 Designers of mobile devices are increasingly engineering their products with an understanding of how human brains work.
 By stimulating the release of neurotransmitters such as dopamine into the reward and pleasure pathways of the brain, device overuse can create unhealthy dependencies or even addictions.
-Overexposure to

 media can also lead to sleep deprivation, interruption of healthy routines, shortening of attention spans, and academic problems in school.

 Pressure to conform.
 Psychologist Mary Aiken has connected excessive social media use with “groupthink” and something called risky-shift phenomenon.1 It has long been known that people in groups—especially adolescents—have a tendency to egg each other on to engage in risky behaviors.
 The larger the group, the greater the conformity.

 Ill-effects of multitasking.
 Social media have also been linked with so-called multitasking.
 Most kids believe that they can do their homework, send Tweets, check Facebook, and listen to music all at the same time, without missing a beat.
 But research shows that, for most people, multitasking leads to a loss of focus and comprehension.

 Involvement with pornography.
 Most teens aren’t aware of the potentially dire consequences of sexting.
 Nude selfies posted online qualify as a form of child pornography.
 The shame of getting caught up in this kind of activity can be too much for some kids to bear, leading in many cases to severe depression and suicidal thoughts.